Jada Pinkett Smith Says Romance With August Alsina Made Her ‘Feel Good’ While She Was ‘Broken’

 Pinkett Smith also shared that her issues with “co-dependency” was also a reason she felt drawn to Alsina.
 At the time, the Smith family was helping the singer through his liver disease battle.
 She said being there for Alsina as a friend and ultimately a lover was something she took pride in while she was struggling herself.

 While she didn’t delve into the timeline, Pinkett Smith and Alsina called off their relationship around 2018.
-She said through the relationship, she was able to find happiness within herself, which was something she said she lacked prior.
-After the relationship ended, Pinkett Smith and Will decided to end their separation and rekindle their marriage.
-At the time of her breakup with Alsina, Pinkett Smith said she and her husband had went “through a process of healing,” that saved their relationship today.
+She said that through the relationship, she was able to find happiness within herself, which was something she said she lacked prior.

+After the relationship ended, the Smiths decided to end their separation and rekindle their marriage.
+At the time of her breakup with Alsina, Pinkett Smith said she and her husband had gone “through a process of healing” that saved their relationship today.

-Alsina first disclosed his relationship with Pinkett Smith and said Will gave the singer his blessing when he found out.
+Alsina first disclosed his relationship with Pinkett Smith and said her husband gave him his blessing when he found out.
 Prior to Alsina’s announcement, there were ongoing rumors about his relationship with the Smith family as they were seen together on multiple occasions.

-Pinkett Smith’s reps initially denied the claims, and Will’s rep said the reports were completely untrue.
-Several days later, Pinkett Smith shared via Twitter that she would share her side of the story on RTT.
+Pinkett Smith’s reps initially denied the claims, and the Independence Day actor’s rep said the reports were completely untrue.
+Several days later, Pinkett Smith shared via Twitter that she would share her side of the story on Red Table Talk.